Regular price $18.95 CAD

 Raquel Rivera • Jirina Marton

 The land, hunting, hunger, magic and extreme weather are themes that resonate for Inuit who live in the Far North.
 These stories, drawn from the lives of four Inuit artists, offer young readers a glimpse into this rich, remote culture, past and present.
 Accompanying each story are illustrations by Jirina Marton, who has spent time in the Arctic and whose deep appreciation for its subtle beauty shines through her art.
 In addition to the stories, there is a feature spread on each artist with a photograph, a brief biography and a reproduction of one of the artist's works.

-Selected for the CCBC Best Books for Kids & Teens (Starred Selection) 2008
+- Commended CCBC Best Books for Kids & Teens (Starred Selection), 2008